Mikołaj Olędzki

-Oledzki has spent time on loan from Leeds at the Bradford Bulls and Featherstone Rovers in the Championship.
+In his early career, Olędzki spent time on loan from Leeds at Bradford Bulls and Featherstone Rovers in the Championship.

 Background

-Oledzki was born in Gdańsk.
+Olędzki was born in Gdańsk.
 He then moved to the UK when he was nine years old.
-Oledzki's family settled initially in Corby, Northamptonshire.
+Olędzki's family settled initially in Corby, Northamptonshire.
 He then began to excel at swimming, appearing for Northamptonshire's county team from a young age.
 But when they moved closer to his uncle in Leeds, he discovered rugby league.

-He is the only Polish rugby league footballer to play in the Super League, and the second Polish player to the play the professional game ever, after rugby union player Grzegorz Kacała briefly switched to league to play for Paris St-Germain in 1996.
+Olędzki is the second Polish-born player in the Super League, following Grzegorz Kacała in 1996.

 Playing career

 Leeds Rhinos

-In 2017 he made his début for Leeds against Doncaster in the fifth round of the Challenge Cup, scoring a try in the 63rd minute of a 64–28 win.
+In 2017, he made his début for Leeds against Doncaster in the fifth round of the Challenge Cup, scoring a try in the 63rd minute of a 64–28 win.
 On 17 October 2020, he played in the 2020 Challenge Cup Final victory for Leeds over Salford at Wembley Stadium.

 He played a total of 15 games for Leeds in the 2021 Super League season including the club's 36–8 loss against St Helens in the semi-final.

 On 24 September 2022, he played for Leeds in their 24-12 loss to St Helens RFC in the 2022 Super League Grand Final.